lappemic/udemy-react-keeper-app/README.md

 - `src/components/Note.jsx`: Component for displaying each note.
 - `src/components/CreateArea.jsx`: Manages the note creation form.
 - `src/App.jsx`: The main application component combining all other components.

-## Contributions

-Feel free to fork the project and submit pull requests for improvements or new features.